dilbadil/persitiwa/readme.md

-## Laraworld
+## Peristiwa

-Laraworld is basic on laravel framework.
-It contains my demo with laravel and php.
+Peristiwa is basic on laravel framework.
+It is an aspiration app.

 ## Official Documentation

-Documentation for the Laraworld can be found on the [Laraworld repository](http://github.com/dilbadil/laraworld).
+Documentation for the peristiwa can be found on the [peristiwa repository](http://github.com/dilbadil/peristiwa).

 ## Contributing

-Thank you for considering contributing to the Laraworld.
+Thank you for considering contributing to the peristiwa.

 ### License